About On Being

 Krista first created the show — originally called Speaking of Faith — at Minnesota Public Radio/American Public Media.
 It launched on weekly, public radio stations across the U.S. in 2003.
 In 2013, On Being transitioned to an independent production (Krista Tippett Public Productions) on Loring Park in Minneapolis.

-Distributed by American Public Media, On Being airs on more than 330 public radio stations across the U.S. Our podcast reaches a global audience via SoundCloud.
-We are proud to have won the highest honors in broadcasting and Internet – a Peabody and two Webby Awards.
+On Being airs on more than 330 public radio stations across the U.S., distributed by American Public Media.
+Our podcast reaches a global audience via SoundCloud.
 We keep finding new ways to listen to our listeners and online communities, and they keep pointing new ways forward for this adventure.

 Each morning Krista reads each message and credits the strong response from our listeners for getting and keeping On Being on the air.
 As the program has expanded and grown weekly, we can no longer personally respond to each message received.
 But each listener note is read, pondered, discussed — and above all, appreciated.
 We hope as we move forward to find new ways to react and engage with your comments.
 You can contact Krista and On Being by submitting a message, and we'll do our best to help.